TGMax233Michael/Magnificia/README.md

 # Magnificence (WIP)
-A Minecraft 1.18.X Forge Modpack with a high degree of freedom to **Creations**.
+A Minecraft 1.18.X Forge Modpack with a high degree of freedom of **Creations**.

 This is the issues tracker for the modpack **Magnificence**.